AI Searches and the Environment: Understanding the Daily Energy, Water & Carbon Impact (2025)

 Quick Comparison Table

-Cooling Type Daily Energy for AI Searches Daily Water Usage Daily Carbon Reduction
+Cooling Type Daily Energy Daily Water Use Carbon Reduction

 2-PIC 0.5–1 GWh None Up to 90%